Hypergeometric motives and the generalized Fermat equation: Eliminating modular forms using HGMs

 \section{Eliminating modular forms using HGMs}

-We focus in the case of general exponents $(p,r,q)$ ($r$ being the parameter), as it will be clear to the reader how to adapt it to other families.
-Suppose that the first three steps of the modular method succeed, so attached to a putative primitive solution $(\alpha,\beta,\gamma)$ of equation (\ref{eq:genFermat}) there exists a Hilbert newform $F \in S_2(\Gamma_0(\id{n}))$ over a totally real base field $K$ (contained in $\Q(\zeta_N)$), where the level $\id{n}$ is only divisible by primes dividing $ABCpq$.
-The form $F$ satisfies that it is congruent modulo $\id{r}$ (a prime ideal of $K$ dividing the exponent $r$) to the representation attached to $\hgms$.
+Let us focus in the case of general exponents $(q,p,r)$.
+Suppose that the first three steps of the modular method succeed, so we have attached to a putative primitive solution $(\alpha,\beta,\gamma)$ of equation (\ref{eq:genFermat}) a Hilbert newform $g \in S_2(\Gamma_0(\id{n}))$ over a totally real base field $K$ (contained in $\Q(\zeta_N)$), where the level $\id{n}$ is only divisible by primes dividing $ABCpq$.
+The form $g$ satisfies that it is congruent modulo $\id{p}$ (a prime ideal of $K$ dividing the exponent $p$) to $\hgms$ while restricted to $F$.

-Start computing the space $S_2(\Gamma_0(\id{n}))$ and its newforms.
-The goal is to discard newforms not related to the solution $(\alpha,\beta,\gamma)$ (at least for large values of the prime $r$).
-If we can discard all of them, then no solution can exist.
+After computing the space $S_2(\Gamma_0(\id{n}))$ and its newforms, we aim to discard newforms not related to the solution $(\alpha,\beta,\gamma)$ (at least for large values of the prime $r$).
+If we can discard them all then no solution can exist.

-Let us explain an algorithm based on an idea of Mazur, which in practice allows to discard most newforms when the exponent $r$ is larger than a computable constant.
-Keeping the previous notation, let $N$ be the least common multiple of the denominators of $a,b,c,d$ and let $L=\Q(\zeta_N)$.
-Let $F$ be any newform in $S_2(\Gamma_0(\id{n}))$, and denote by the same letter its base change to $L$.
-For $\id{l}$ a prime ideal of $L$, denote by $a_{\id{l}}(F)$ the $\id{l}$-th Fourier coefficient of $F$.
+Let us explain an algorithm based on an idea of Mazur, which in practice allows to discard most newforms when the exponent $p$ is larger than a computable constant.
+Keeping the previous notation, let $N$ be the least common multiple of the denominators of $a,b,c,d$ and let $F=\Q(\zeta_N)$.
+Let $g$ be any newform in $S_2(\Gamma_0(\id{n}))$, and denote by the same letter its base change to $F$.
+For $\id{l}$ a prime ideal of $F$, denote by $a_{\id{l}}(g)$ the $\id{l}$-th Fourier coefficient of $g$.

-The algorithm consists on studying solutions to (\ref{eq:genFermat}) modulo $\ell$ (for $\ell$ a rational prime not dividing $ABCpqr$), in order to get information on the Fourier coefficient $a_{\id{l}}(F)$ for primes $\id{l}$ of $L$ dividing $\ell$.
+The algorithm consists on studying solutions to (\ref{eq:genFermat}) modulo $\ell$ (for $\ell$ a rational prime not dividing $ABCpqr$), in order to get information on the Fourier coefficient $a_{\id{l}}(F)$ for primes $\id{l}$ of $F$ dividing $\ell$.
 More concretely, let